-Italy has always been a prime target for Russian interference efforts.
+Italy has long been a prime target for Russian interference efforts.
 From cultivating malign financial ties and relationships with political elites to executing covert information operations, Russia has consistently sought to increase its influence within the country—and undermine Italian democracy in the process.

 A recent series of conferences and screenings of pro-Kremlin “documentaries” suggests that Russia has identified a new, more visible tactic for exerting influence in Italy: using visual propaganda to shape Italians’ hearts and minds.
 Italy’s status as a key transatlantic partner, EU member state, and NATO ally makes it a prime target for Russian interference operations.
-Understanding how this very public strand of pro-Kremlin propaganda impacts the country is a critical component for ultimately responding to Russia’s behavior.
+Understanding how this very public strand of pro-Kremlin propaganda impacts the country is critical for ultimately responding to Russia’s behavior.

 Coming to a Theater (or a Local Cultural Center) Near You

 “Exhibitions” and “conferences” that showcase photos and other media supporting the Kremlin’s narrative of events in Ukraine have been a primary vector for information manipulation.
-In September 2023, the Associazione Culturale Russia Emilia-Romagna (“Russian Cultural Organization of Emilia-Romagna”) organized a conference to showcase photos of Donbas, Ukraine taken by an Italian pro-Kremlin “war correspondent”.
+In September 2023, the Associazione Culturale Russia Emilia-Romagna (Russian Cultural Organization of Emilia-Romagna) organized a conference to showcase photos of Donbas, Ukraine taken by an Italian pro-Kremlin “war correspondent”.
 Many individuals from this group and associated organizations have maintained ties to the Russian state and its foreign policy goals, having served as observers for sham elections in occupied Ukraine and Georgia or appearing in Russian state media videos from Russian-occupied territories.

-In January 2024, Associazione Culturale Russia Emilia-Romagna planned another exhibit in Modena depicting the so-called “rebirth” of Mariupol, an occupied Ukrainian city that Russia claims it has “reconstructed”.
+In January 2024, the organization planned another exhibit in Modena depicting the so-called “rebirth” of Mariupol, an occupied Ukrainian city that Russia claims it has “reconstructed”.
 The Russian state television propagandist Vladimir Solovyov also praised the event on Telegram.

-Complementing these efforts, several “documentaries” have also been screened to explain events in Ukraine through the Kremlin’s lens.
-One such film, Il Testimone (“The Witness”), financed by the Russian Ministry of Culture, portrays Ukrainian soldiers as Nazis who commit war crimes against ethnic Russians in the country.
+Complementing these efforts, several “documentaries” have been screened to explain events in Ukraine through the Kremlin’s lens.
+One such film, Il Testimone (The Witness), financed by the Russian Ministry of Culture, portrays Ukrainian soldiers as Nazis who commit war crimes against ethnic Russians in the country.
 The group Donbass Italia and associated figures claimed credit for more than 70 screenings in numerous Italian cities (though some showings were shut down due to backlash).
-Before a showing in Rome, one of the film’s Russian-born actors expressed admiration for Italian cinema and hoped Italians would identify with his character via video message.
+Before a showing in Rome, one of the film’s Russian-born actors expressed via audio message admiration for Italian cinema and hoped Italians would identify with his character.

-Another film, Donbass ieri, oggi, domani (“Donbass yesterday, today, tomorrow”), was commissioned by RT, the primary Russian state media outlet targeting foreign audiences.
+Another film, Donbass ieri, oggi, domani (Donbass yesterday, today, tomorrow), was commissioned by RT, the primary Russian state media outlet targeting foreign audiences.
 The film argued that the United States and other Western governments pushed Ukrainian soldiers, again depicted as Nazis, to massacre ethnic Russians in Donbas, Ukraine.
-It was shown in various Italian cities in spring 2024.
-One showing this April in Bologna featured remarks from Anna Soroca, a former Russian official in occupied Luhansk, Ukraine.
+The film was shown in various Italian cities in spring 2024.
+One showing in April in Bologna featured remarks from Anna Soroca, a former Russian official in occupied Luhansk, Ukraine.

 Manufacturing Controversy

-Showcasing a penchant for meticulous preparation, even the dates of many of these events appear engineered to draw attention and elicit backlash.
+Showcasing a penchant for painstaking preparation, even the dates of many of these events appear engineered to draw attention and elicit backlash.
 In one high-profile case, a screening of Il Testimone was planned at a cultural center in Bologna on January 27, which is Giorno della Memoria (International Holocaust Remembrance Day).
 Showing a film that portrays Ukrainians as Nazis on this holiday seems calibrated to provoke controversy—but also potential interest.
 Russian authorities were present or invited to speak at several conferences and screenings, including Russian Consul-General Dmitry Shtodin and other officials from the Russian consulate in Milan, as well as notorious Russian propagandist Aleksandr Dugin.
 Some groups advertised their presence and invited followers to join these events in posts on Telegram, again in an effort to ensure maximum attendance and visibility.

 Whatever the case, Italian pro-Kremlin sympathizers exploited these reactions.
 They often invoked the language of “defeating censorship” by continuing to arrange such events in the face of bans or cancellations.
 Furthermore, ASD’s Hamilton 2.0 Dashboard discovered instances of pro-Kremlin commentators and media weaponizing public outrage in Italy.
-RT’s Editor-in-Chief Margarita Simonyan slammed protestors, whom she called “Ukrainian neo-Nazis”, who gathered outside the first showing of RT’s film on the Donbas in Rome this April: “We will shoot a lot of such documentaries, save your throats.”
+RT’s Editor-in-Chief Margarita Simonyan slammed protesters, whom she called “Ukrainian neo-Nazis”, gathered outside the first showing of RT’s film on the Donbas in Rome this April: “We will shoot a lot of such documentaries, save your throats.”
 RT Arabic framed a story on the protests using her comments, suggesting an effort to portray Russia as a victim of Western backlash and censorship abroad.

 All Roads Lead to Rome